 What is tip pooling?

-In a nutshell, it boils down to collecting the tips from the tip-earning employees into a common pool and their subsequent redistribution.
+In a nutshell, tip pooling boils down to collecting the tips from the tip-earning employees into a common pool and their subsequent redistribution.
 Who may be included in the tip pool?
 How are the pooled tips correlated with remuneration policies?
 In the US, these aspects are regulated by law.
 However, the procedures for collecting and splitting tips vary by restaurant and depend on managerial decisions.

 Although both terms refer to tip redistribution practices, they are not synonymous.
 Therefore, they shouldn’t be confused or used interchangeably.
 So, what’s the difference?
 To clarify the tip sharing and tip pooling definitions, let’s compare these practices through their key characteristics.
 So, what is tip pooling and tip sharing?